Policy Number: SRP 011

 MSE ICB commissions adjuvant adenoidectomy on a restricted basis.

-Adenoidectomy is routinely funded in the following circumstances:
+Adenoidectomy is funded in the following circumstances:

 - As part of treatment for obstructive sleep apnoea or sleep disordered breathing in children (e.g. as part of adenotonsillectomy)